 First, and perhaps most important, it takes a special trailer to support it.
 For tiny homes, the trailer is the foundation.
 In our society, the classic “Tiny House” fits in a category that’s not a permanent structure, it’s not a mobile home, but it’s also not an RV.
 To fit that, and to have the associated privileges, the house must be movable and self sustaining (though all of this depends on local laws).
 Anyway, usually that means on a trailer.
 So, if you want a wider than normal tiny house, you need a wider than normal trailer.

-Second, permits are required to move it on public roads.
-As mentioned, 8.5′ outside width is the widest you can go without a permit, but you can get permits to transport trailers that are wider.
+Second, permits are required on public roads.
+While 8.5′ outside is the widest you can go without a permit, you can get permits to transport wider trailers.
 That might mean adding flags or lights, or it might mean more.
 See the section on Wide Loads below.
 The extras can be trivial if you don’t move it much.

 The practical side comes down to how often you expect to move the house.
 A lot?
 Then going wide is a lot of hassle.
 On the other hand, if you have a place where the house to stay all it’s life, then why limit yourself to 8.5′?

 I’ve always had the philosophy of building to the maximum use.
 You can see that in this article about Which Trailer Plans Should I Buy?
 In essence, make your choices based on how you will use it most.
 If you will only move the house once (from the point of build to the spot of living), then build it for living at that spot.
 If you plan to move it around, then build it to accommodate moving around.

 Bigger Tiny House Trailer Plans

 Does the idea of bigger tiny living excite you?
 Let us know, and we’ll design it up.
 We believe you should build the trailer you need for the house you want.
 We did one such 10′ wide Tiny House Trailer as a special custom design, and that’s what really got us thinking.
 Adding width makes a lot of sense if you will live tiny in one place.